apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 On every stage of the content extraction process multiple errors can be encountered, malformed ingestion requests, non-conformant URLs, lack of permissions for Drive resources, lack of permissions for File data retrieval.

-In all those cases a dedicated component will capture those potential errors and define, given the nature of the error, if the event should be retrieved or sent to a dead letter GCS bucket for later inspection.
+In all those cases a dedicated component will capture those potential errors and define, given the nature of the error, if the event should be retried or sent to a dead letter GCS bucket for later inspection.

 <img class="center-block"
     src="/images/blog/dyi-cdp-genai-beam/pipeline-3-errorhandling.png"
     alt="Pipeline's Error Handling">

-The final errors, or those which won’t be retried, are those errors related with bad request formats (the event itself or the properties content, like malformed or wrong URLs).
+The final errors, or those which won’t be retried, are those errors related with bad request formats (the event itself or the properties content, like malformed or wrong URLs, etc.).

 The retryable errors are those related with content access and lack of permissions.
 A request may have been resolved faster than the manual process of providing the right permissions to the Service Account that runs the pipeline to access the resources included in the ingestion request (Google Drive folders or files).
 In case of detecting a retryable error, the pipeline will hold the retry for 10 minutes before re-sending the message to the upstream PubSub topic; each error is retried at most 5 times before being sent to the dead letter GCS bucket.

-In all cases of events ending on the dead letter destination, the inspection and re-processing must be manual.
+In all cases of events ending on the dead letter destination, the inspection and re-processing must be done in a manual process.

 #### Process Embeddings